 The Phenomenon of the Severn Bore

-Tidal bores truly are one of nature's awe-inspiring gifts, and few are as famous as the Severn Bore.
-Let's explore more about this truly awesome phenomenon.
+Tidal bores truly are one of nature's awe-inspiring sights, and few are as famous as the Severn Bore.
+Let's explore more about this truly awesome phenomenon and find the best places to view or surf it.

 Ste Wright